Bioconductor/bioconductor.org/content/help/workflows/high-throughput-sequencing.md

 The work flow loads the `ShortRead` package and its dependencies.
 It inputs about 250,000 reads of 200-250 bp each from a fastq file.
-Flexible pattern matching (note the ambiguity letter `V') removes a PCR primer artefact.
+Flexible pattern matching (note the ambiguity letter `V') removes a PCR primer artifact.
 The final lines plot the cumulative number of trimmed reads as a function of their (log) abundance.

 The result shows that most of the reads are from relatively few